onnx/sklearn-onnx/_sources/pipeline.rst.txt

 New converters in a pipeline
 ============================

-Many libraries implement *scikit-learn* API and their models can be included in *scikit-learn* pipelines.
-However, *sklearn-onnx* cannot a pipeline which include a model such as *XGBoost* or *LightGbm* if it does not know the corresponding converters: it needs to be registered.
+Many libraries implement the *scikit-learn* API and their models can be included in *scikit-learn* pipelines.
+However, *sklearn-onnx* cannot convert a pipeline which includes a model such as *XGBoost* or *LightGBM* if it does not know the corresponding converters: it needs to be registered.
-That's the purpose of function :func:`skl2onnx.update_registered_converter`.
+That's the purpose of the function :func:`skl2onnx.update_registered_converter`.
-The following example shows how to register a new converter or or update an existing one.
+The following example shows how to register a new converter or update an existing one.
 Four elements are registered:

 * the model class
 * an alias, usually the class name prefixed by the library name